-Our guidance counselor is available through individual appointments, emails and voicemail.
-You can contact her through student services.
-She can offer support with your personal, social, career and/or academic issues; help you to clarify your feelings, thoughts and behaviors; explore alternatives; and make decisions.
+Our guidance counselor is available through individual appointments, emails, and voicemail.
+You can contact the counselor through student services.
+The guidance counselor can offer support with your personal, social, career, and/or academic issues; help you to clarify your feelings, thoughts, and behaviors; explore alternatives; and make decisions.

 The goals of our guidance counseling office are:

 - To provide respectful, meaningful services for every student

 - To provide safe, confidential support to all students

 - To help you understand and appreciate your uniqueness